-To seduce a man, apart from their personality, women have several tricks and weapons choices.
-Each one chooses what seems to him the most effective: make-up, clothes, hairstyle ... which come to decorate their "parade".
+Po seduce a man, women have several tips.
+Each chooses what appears to be the most effective.
+Make-up, clothes, hairstyles come to decorate their parade.
 Some tactics are universal.
-Others are peculiar to peoples.
-In Africa, this little thing that is recognized as capable of falling a man is the baya ...
+Others are specific to peoples.
+In Africa, this little thing is the baya.

-the "baya" is a set or necklace of pearls used by African women as an ornament of their hip.
-'Afflema' in Akan or '' Baya '' in Malinke.
+The baya is a set or a necklace of pearls used by African women as an ornament of their hip.
+Affléma in Akan or Baya in Malinké.
 It has a particular objective: Seduction.
-Thus in Africa it is the ideal weapon to turn the head of the desired man.

-"Baya", like "L'afflema", is made up of various raw materials such as porcelain, rubber, excrement of a rare species of butterfly, rock and wood.
-These pearls usually come from Indochina, Morocco and Lebanon.
-In West Africa, it is Mali, Senegal, Nigeria and Ghana.
-The '' Baya '' is made in Senegal by the '' Laoubè '' who are Fulani.
+Baya or afflema is made of various raw materials such as porcelain, rubber, excrement of a rare species of butterfly, rock and wood.
+These pearls generally come from Indochina, Morocco and Lebanon.
+In West Africa, these are Mali, Senegal, Nigeria and Ghana.
+The baya is made in Senegal by the Laoubè who are Fulani.

-As you can see, the '' Baya '' is also an aphrodisiac that makes men lose their heads apart from being an object of protection against evil spirits.
-But with modernization, this dress is losing its value in favor of the chains that women also use around their hip.
-Always for the sole purpose of seducing.
+As we see, the baya is also an aphrodisiac that makes men lose their heads apart from being an object of protection against evil spirits.
+But with modernization, this adornment is losing its value in favor of the chains that women also use around their hips.
+Always with the sole aim of seducing.

 An article by Rhythms of Africa